nunopmferreira/multiarcade/README.md

 > By default, there is no configurable top menu where to navigate to, Displays are the default top menu when Attract starts.
 > But, to implement a “Back” option, I would need a Top Menu.
+>
 > My solution was to create a Main Menu display, with the same configuration as the Displays menu.
 >
-> So my attract.cfg begging looks like this:
+> So my attract.cfg beggining looks like this:
 >   ```
 > display	MameCategories
 > 	layout               nevato_full